NarendraYSF/FSTBookingSystem/README_LOGIN.md

 1. Upload all files to your web server
 2. Ensure PHP sessions are enabled
 3. Make sure mod_rewrite is enabled
-4. Test the login system with default credentials
+4. Test the login system with the credentials from `CREDENTIALS.md`

 ## Customization
 - Modify `login_handler.php` to connect to your database